frendship-loost/msr-documentation/docs/Developer-Knowledge-Articles/index.md

     Here you can find links to resources or programs that are used by other developers, with a short description.

+    * Don't forget to check the left-hand navigation menu for ALL recorded MS:C patch notes!

     [TWHL: Half-Life and Source Mapping Tutorials and Resources](https://twhl.info/index.php/wiki)

     [VALVe Developer Community](https://developer.valvesoftware.com/wiki/Main_Page)